trendmicro/cloudone-community/Conformity/Integration/aws-well-architected-review-tool/README.md

     To install terraform, follow this [Guide](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform)

-    First you need to provide in the terraform template:
+    First you need to provide in the terraform template (variables.tf file):
     - Cloud One API Key with `full-access` permissions
     - Cloud One Region
     - Well-Architected Workload